wp-plugins/wp-big-login/readme.txt

 A: No, it is possible to set a path as well.
 Make sure you start with a "/".

 == Change Log ==
+= 1.1.1 =
+- Updated readme

 = 1.1 =
-version 1.1: Updated styling
+Updated styling

 = 1.0 =
-version 1.0: initial release
+Initial release

 == Configuration ==